US, China raise tariffs in new round of trade dispute

 The 25 percent increases took effect as envoys from both sides held their first high-level talks in two months in Washington.
 No details were released about the two-day meeting that started Wednesday.

 The penalties, previously announced, apply to $16 billion of goods from both sides including automobiles and metal scrap from the United States and Chinese-made factory machinery and electronic components.
-That follows last month’s first round of tariff increases of the same size by both sides on $34 billion of each other’s imports.
+They follow last month’s first round of tariff increases of the same size by both sides on $34 billion of each other’s imports.

 The Chinese government criticized the U.S. increase as a violation of World Trade Organization rules and said it would file a legal challenge.